 When patients of the Brandon, Florida area are in need of a thorough cleaning for proper plaque and tartar removal, they need to ask their dental team at Williams Family and Cosmetic Dentistry about the advantages of professional teeth cleaning by our dental hygienists.
 Teeth cleaning, also known as prophylaxis, is a treatment used to reduce bad breath, remove plaque and tartar, and address discoloration or yellowing.
 This routine procedure is performed each time a patient visits their dentist every six months for an evaluation.

 Is a regular prophylaxis cleaning different from scaling and root planing?

-A routine cleaning is definitely different from scaling and root planing, a more thorough cleaning that is performed for patients who have periodontal disease.
+Routine cleaning is definitely different from scaling and root planing, which is a more thorough cleaning that is performed for patients who have periodontal disease.
 Scaling and root planing works deeper than a routine prophylaxis cleaning to remove bacteria from the roots of the teeth above and below the gumline.
-This is only required for patients with late-stage periodontitis and is not the same as the cleaning received during recall visits.
+This is required for patients with periodontitis (gum disease) and is determined by recording measurements and examining your gum tissue.
+Scaling and root planing is not the same cleaning received during recall visits.

 What steps might be involved in a dental cleaning?

 First, our dentist will do a comprehensive exam, and learn more about the patient’s likes or desires regarding their teeth and smile.
 The cleaning typically happens on the second appointment, once it has been determined that our dentistry is the right fit for the patient.

 Below are some of the procedures that a dentist can undertake during teeth cleaning: